tonygoldcrest/particle-system-webgl/README.md

 ## Demo
 Check out the live demo [here](https://peancored.github.io/particle-system-webgl/)

-WARNING: The link might not work when opened for the first time, simply reload the page and it should load correctly.
+**WARNING**: The link might not work when opened for the first time, simply reload the page and it should load correctly.

 ## How to use
 1. Start with pressing `r` to generate a filled circle of particles